 Incorporation of this type of detail into the Specification 'S' Sections was considered likely to impede the general flow of those clauses.
-Whilst the Appendices stand alone as sections of the Code of Practice, they in essence complement the Specification 'S' Sections.
+Whilst the Appendices stand alone as sections of the Code of Practice, in essence they complement the Specification 'S' Sections.